akototh/Hacker101-CTF-Challenges/codys_first_blog/README.md

 ![](./images/3.png)
 ![](./images/4.png)
 # Flag 2
-Removing **.auth** from the url takes us to the comment aproval page, which contains the second flag.
+Removing **.auth** from the url takes us to the comment approval page, which contains the second flag.
 ![](./images/5.png)
 # Flag 3
 There should be an index page, and since the site uses PHP, the format should be ?/page=index.php.